Southampton-RSG-Training/dirac-version-control/_episodes/02-using-repository.md

 ![Add New SSH Key]({{ site.url }}{{ site.baseurl }}/fig/02-using-repository/ssh.png)

 We need to fill in the details.
-Give the key a title like "DIRAC SSH key", and then paste your **public key** into the key box - we can find it in our `~/.ssh` folder:
+Give the key a title like "DiRAC SSH key", and then paste your **public key** into the key box - we can find it in our `~/.ssh` folder:

 ~~~
 $ ls ~/.ssh